Fayssal404/DataScience/notes/enssemble-learning/README.md

 ## Enssemble learning techniques
    1. ___Bagging:___
       - Implement similar learners on small population sample and output the mean of all the predictions
       - Help to reduce the variance error

    2. ___Boosting:___
       - Iterative technique that adjust weight of an observation based on the last classification
       - Inaccurate classification leads to weight increasing of this observations and vice versa
       - Help to decrease bias error and builds string predictive models
       - It may over-fit on the training data

 ## Data Mining (Decision Trees)

-   -Combiner usage is the relation between the enssemble generator and the combiner.
+   - Combiner usage is the relation between the enssemble generator and the combiner.

 ## Combination methods

    -There is two main method for combining classifiers:
       -___Weighting___, individual classifiers perform the same task, comparable success.
       -___Meta-learning___,

 ## How to classify unlabeled instance?

-## Weighting Methods
+1. __Weighting Methods:__

-   -According to the class that obtains the highest number of votes (PV or BEM) -Performance weighting, set weight of each classifier proportionally to its accuracy performance on a validaion set -Distribution Summation, sum up the conditional probability vector obtained from each classifier, selected class is chosen according to the highest value in the total vector
+     - According to the class that obtains the highest number of votes (PV or BEM)
+     - Performance weighting, set weight of each classifier proportionally to its accuracy performance on a validaion set
+     - Distribution Summation, sum up the conditional probability vector obtained from each classifier, selected class is chosen according to the highest value in the total vector
-   -Dempster-Shafer
+    - Dempster-Shafer
-   -Vogging (Variance Optimized Bagging), optimize a linear combination of base classifier to reduce variance while attemptine to preserve a prescribed accuracy
+    - Vogging (Variance Optimized Bagging), optimize a linear combination of base classifier to reduce variance while attemptine to preserve a prescribed accuracy
-   -Naive Bayes
+    - Naive Bayes
-   -Entropy Weighting, give each classifier a weight that is inversely proportional to the entropy of its classification vector
+    - Entropy Weighting, give each classifier a weight that is inversely proportional to the entropy of its classification vector
-   -Density-based Weighting,
+    - Density-based Weighting,
-   -DEA Weighting Method, figure out the set of efficient classifier -Logarithmic Opinion Pool
+    - DEA Weighting Method, figure out the set of efficient classifier
+    - Logarithmic Opinion Pool
-   -Gating Network,
+    - Gating Network,

  * Each classifier in base model (i.e Expert), outputs the conditional probability given the input instance
  * Gating Network, combine various experts by assigning a weight to each network